garthvh/garthvh.github.io/_posts/2015/2015-6-29-Building-the-Ciclop-3d-Scanner-Part-4-Final-Assembly.markdown

 layout: post
 published: false
 comments: true
-title: Building the Ciclop 3d Scanner Part 4 Final Assembly and Horus
+title: Building the Ciclop 3d Scanner Part 4 Final Assembly
 categories: [ciclop,printrbot,oshpark,ponoko,arduino]
 year: 2015
 month: 6
 day: 29
-summary: Building the Ciclop 3d Scanner Part 4 Final Assembly and Horus
+summary: Building the Ciclop 3d Scanner Part 4 Final Assembly
 ---

 I have been working on my Ciclop 3D scanner for about a month now and the build is almost complete.
 I had been looking for a complex and complete open source hardware project and the Ciclop has been perfect.
 Because the BQ kit and components are not available yet in the United States.